 Antibiotics fight infections caused by bacteria, but they won’t work against infections caused by viruses.
 That means they are not effective against the flu, the common cold or COVID-19.

 If that sounds like common sense, consider this: In a recent survey, one in three surveyed Americans wrongly believed that antibiotics work effectively against colds.

-“When you visit your doctor, be as specific as possible about all of your symptoms so he or she can narrow down the cause,” Dr. Allan says.
+“When you visit your doctor, be as specific as possible about all of your symptoms so they can narrow down the cause,” Dr. Allan says.
 Figuring out whether it’s likely a bacterial or viral infection is step one.

-For example, symptoms such as a consistently high fever (101.5 degrees or higher), nasal discharge and severe facial pain may indicate a bacterial sinus infection.
+For example, symptoms such as a consistently high fever (101.5 F/38.6 C degrees or higher), nasal discharge and severe facial pain may indicate a bacterial sinus infection.
 Most sinus infections are viral, but if these symptoms linger for many days without improvement, the cause may indeed be bacterial.

 But not all infections are bacterial.
 A stuffy head and low-grade fever might be signs of a virus, for instance.
 It’s critical to work with your doctor to get as clear a diagnosis as possible — then proceed with the proper treatment.

 That treatment is not always antibiotics.
 Sometimes easing your symptoms while letting your body fight off a virus is the proper course of action.

 Here’s the biggest problem with overusing antibiotics: Bacteria adapt.

 Bacteria become resistant to drugs over time, making it harder to treat bacterial infections.
 In rare cases, this leads to deadly drug-resistant bacterial infections.

 “Drug-resistant bacteria make it harder to find effective drug options when you do face a severe infection,” Dr. Allan says.
 “When you are talking about large groups of people, this resistance can be dangerous, making it easier for an infection to spread.”